alibaransel/neural-network-matlab-no-lib/README.md

 # neural-network-matlab-no-lib
-Implementation of Nerural Network on MATLAB Without Using Libraries
+Implementation of Neural Network on MATLAB Without Using Libraries